devthiagoh/api-nestjs-heroku/README.md

 $ docker-compose up dev
 ```

-## Installation the app without Docker
+## Installation the app outside of Docker

 ```bash
 $ yarn install
 ```

-## Running the app without Docker
+## Running the app outside of Docker

 ```bash
 # development